arainho/secureapps-ci/README.md

 # SecureApps@CI
-The [SecureApps@CI](https://gitlab.com/secureapps-ci) primary objective is to create a system for incorporating arbitrary safety tests in CI/CD pipelines.
+The [SecureApps@CI](https://gitlab.com/secureapps-ci) primary objective is to create a system for integrating and orchestrating arbitrary security tests into CI/CD pipelines.
 The developed code and sample pipeline samples are available on [gitlab.com/secureapps-ci](https://gitlab.com/secureapps-ci).

 ## The API server